 The state board of directors consists of the elected state officers, the immediate past state president, standing committee chairs and membership representatives.
 The state parliamentarian shall sit with the board of directors without vote.

 The ultimate authority of the state federation is vested in its members.
-Members transact federation business at the state convention
+Members transact federation business at the state convention.

 CHAPTER 3